GDPR Regulations

 Since the arrival of GDPR in 2018 it is critical to be able to differentiate between a Marketing message and a Service (or Operational) message.
 If you are sending a Marketing Email or SMS then you MUST have Consent to send marketing messages to that customer, whereas you do not need Consent to send a Service message*.

-Within Which50 you can handle both Marketing and Service message from the one place – you simply need to select which type of message you wish to set up when you are creating your content.
+Within Which50 it's very simple to choose either Marketing or Service messages, and switching between them is easy, so you can be sure to send the correct type of message to your audience.
 You can even combine Marketing and Service messages within the same customer journey if that is appropriate.
 Which50 will handle everything else to help you stay on the right side of the regulations.
+Read on below to find out how to setup your communications properly.

 * The Information Commissioners Office (ICO) in the UK defines a service message as a ‘communication sent to an individual for administrative or customer service purposes only’.